Sky Blu (Antarctica): The Melon hut

 Accommodation for the on-site staff is in a fibreglass hut known as a Melon hut, with several support tents for supplies and equipment such as tractor units and fuel.
 The Melon hut is approximately 15 × 9 ft and roughly the shape of a melon, hence the name.
 The hut is painted red for visibility.

-Sky Blue Skiway
+Sky Blu Ice Runway

 The blue ice runway is groomed by the camp staff using commercial lightweight snow ploughs and blowers which could be shipped in by Dash 7 aircraft.
 When the wind is favourable, and the conditions good, a runway 1.2 km in length and 50 m wide is possible.
 However, operations are often hampered by much lighter winds causing knee high snow drifts which reduce contrast.

 The runway is marked by flags to improve contrast for approaching planes.

 In January 2023, a Royal Air Force A400M Atlas transport aircraft based in the Falkland Islands, and supported by a Voyager tanker aircraft, dropped the first of 300 fuel drums at the facility as part of a tasking to resupply the British Antarctic Survey.